OpenRoberta/openroberta-lab/Docker/_README.txt

 HOW TO GET AN OPENROBERTALAB INSTALLATION WITHOUT MUCH SETUP ... assuming you have installed docker and docker-compose ...

-tl;dr: to generate an actual docker image "rbudde/openrobertalab:2.4.0" from the sources, run
+tl;dr: 1. to generate an actual docker image "rbudde/openrobertalab:2.4.0" from the sources, run
        docker run -v /var/run/docker.sock:/var/run/docker.sock rbudde/openroberta_gen:1

+       Assuming that the environment variable DB_PARENTDIR holds the name of the directory, which contains the datbase directories (e.g. the directory db-2.4.0), then ...
+	   2. to start the embedded openrobertalab server run docker-compose -f dc-embedded.yml up
-	   to start the openrobertalab server generated, using port 7000 and DB-PARENT-DIR, run docker run -p 7000:1999 -v DB-PARENT-DIR:/opt/db rbudde/openrobertalab:2.4.0
+	   3. to start the openrobertalab server and a separate database server run docker-compose -f dc-server-db-server.yml up

 1. generate the "meta" image.
 This is documentation, you must NOT do this